william-horn/cosmic-colliders/resources/workspace/js/libs/documentation/pseudo-events.md

 // => "event 2 was fired!"
 ```

 By using `event.connect`, you schedule a new function to be called when the event is fired.
-These scheduled functions are callback functions, and you can pass arguments to them when an event is fired:
+These scheduled functions are callbacks, and you can pass arguments to them when an event is fired:

 _continuation of previous example:_